enoobis-org/.github/README.md

   \___|_| |_|\___/ \___/|_.__/|_|___/  \___/|_|  \__, |
                                                  |___/
 ```
-# Welcome to our ENOOBIS organization!
+# Welcome to our enoobis organization!

 We are a group of developers and researchers who are dedicated to creating open source software and sharing our work with the community.
 Our organization contains a variety of projects, ranging from libraries and frameworks to tools and applications.